 - The assets and debts each person brings to the table

 - Spending limits — for instance, discuss any purchases more than $100.

 - How to share or split up living expenses

 - Attitude toward debt

 While it’s a good idea to check your credit reports and credit scores even if you’re single, couples should go through this information together.
 If one of you has done this before, you can help your partner through the process.
-It’s easy — everyone is entitled to a free copy of an annual credit report from each of the major credit reporting agencies, and you can see two free credit scores that are updated monthly using Credit.com’s Credit Report Card.
+It’s easy — everyone is entitled to a free copy of an annual credit report from each of the major credit reporting agencies, and you can see two free credit scores that are updated every 14 days using Credit.com’s Credit Report Card.

 No matter what stage of life you’re in when you get married, it’s better to address finances before you are legally bound.